-Your marketing campaign didn’t work, what went wrong?
+Your direct client marketing campaign didn’t work, what went wrong?

-Your marketing campaign didn’t work, what went wrong?
+Your direct client marketing campaign didn’t work, what went wrong?

 How to avoid the five most common direct marketing mistakes